networknext/next/README.md

 This repository contains the UE4 plugin for Network Next.

-It's designed to work with Unreal Engine version 4.16 and 4.22
+It's currently tested to work with Unreal Engine version 4.16.
+We welcome PRs to upgrade it to more recent versions of UE4.

 To install the plugin: